 The original Ayrspeed logo was a bit of fun: a Jaguar wearing Ray-ban shades with a dog-latin inscription IN VERITAS TESTICULAE CANIS – “truly the dog’s bollocks.”
-The new logo, somewhat more appropriate for coachbuilt Rolls-Royces and Bentleys, is based on the Ayre family crest and bears the relevant motto.
+A new logo, somewhat more appropriate for coachbuilt Rolls-Royces and Bentleys, will be based on the Ayre family crest and will bear the relevant motto.

 Inventing cars has always been the most fascinating process, particularly in its most hands-on form, where you start with an idea and some pieces of car arranged on a garage floor.
 CAD/CAM is all very well, but restaurant napkin discussions and doing-it-by-doing it in 3D solves problems as they arise and so far has achieved the perfect driving position every time.